freckle/guides/naming-conventions.md

 Use [`mkPersist`](mkPersist) from [`persistent`](persistent) to generate record types corresponding to database tables. [`sqlSettings`](sqlSettings) will autoprefix each field with the record's name.
+Note that the field names given in the `persistLowerCase` quasiquotation should exactly match the corresponding column name in the database table except that the former is `camelCase` and the latter is `snake_case` (see [Postgres](#Postgres) above).
 For example:

 ```haskell
 share [mkPersist sqlSettings, mkMigrate "migration"] [persistLowerCase|